sykeben/BookJS/README.md

 <br>

 ## Important Note
-As these docs may be confusing, I will post tutorials on my YouTube channel, [Ben Codes](https://www.youtube.com/channel/UCZ0SO5pj7U3TfCmZqvuAG6Q).
+As these docs may be confusing, I may soon post tutorials on my YouTube channel, [Ben Codes](https://www.youtube.com/channel/UCZ0SO5pj7U3TfCmZqvuAG6Q).